RiturajJha/Cmt_namspc/README.md

 # Cmt_namspc
-Using Comments and Namespace std in C++
+A simple program to learn Using Comments and Namespace std in C++